blueset/project-lyricova/README.md

-# Project Lyricova (歌语计划)
+# Project Lyricova

-Project Lyricova is a free and open source blogging tool focused on lyrics.
+Project Lyricova is a free and open source suit of web apps for lyrics blogging and music management focused on Vocaloid\* contents.

 Project Lyricova is currently under the progress of a complete rewrite.
 The new program will consist of 2 parts: a jukebox + music library manager and a lyrics